Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-Traditionally\marginpar{ Contrastive Losses} in DL, the collapsing of the representations is prevented using contrastive losses pushing negative embeddings apart (see Section \nameref{subsec:contrastive_losses}).
-Contrastive losses are often used in approaches that do not rely on a decoder and are more prone to representation collapse.
-InfoNCE loss and momentum encoders \cite{he2020momentum} were used in combination with SAC and Proximal Policy Optimization (PPO) \cite{schulman2017proximal} by \cite{stooke2021decoupling}, SAC and RainbowDQN \cite{hessel2018rainbow} by CURL \cite{laskin2020curl}, distributional Q-learning by \cite{mazoure2020deep}, and PPO by \cite{anand2019unsupervised} for continuous and discrete control problems.
-In contrast, the authors in \cite{lee2020predictive} introduced PI-SAC that, similarly to CURL, used the InfoNCE bound to capture the mutual information between two random observations as an auxiliary task for continuous control from pixels.
-However, differently from CURL, PI-SAC captures information about the future states.
-Additionally to the InfoNCE, \cite{you2022integrating} added a forward model loss and a mutual information loss between the current latent state and the next latent state to add further structure to the state representation and improve the accuracy of the forward model.
-A return-based contrastive loss is used by \cite{Liu2021} in combination with a state and action embedding, SAC and RainbowDQN, while \cite{sermanet2018time} uses a triplet loss for learning state representations of robot behaviours from video demonstrations in combination with the PILQR algorithm \cite{chebotar2017combining}.
+Traditionally\marginpar{ Contrastive Losses} in \acrshort{dl}, the collapsing of the representations is prevented using contrastive losses pushing negative embeddings apart, i.e., state representations belonging to different classes, (see Section \ref{subsec:contrastive_losses}).
+Contrastive losses are often used with approaches that do not rely on a decoder and that are more prone to representation collapse, e.g., when only a transition model is used.
+InfoNCE loss and momentum encoders \cite{he2020momentum} were used in combination with different \acrshort{drl} algorithms for solving continuous and discrete control problems.
+Such methods improve the quality of the learned representation by pushing apart non-consecutive, in terms of timesteps, latent states in \cite{stooke2021decoupling, laskin2020curl, mazoure2020deep, anand2019unsupervised, lee2020predictive}.
+The authors in \cite{you2022integrating} used the InfoNCE loss and the forward-model loss to improve the accuracy of the learned transition model and to add more structure to the state representation.
+Eventually, a return-based contrastive loss is introduced in \cite{Liu2021} to use the return, i.e., the discounted cumulative reward, as a discriminator between latent states.
+In contrast, a triplet contrastive loss is used in \cite{sermanet2018time} for learning state representations of robot behaviours from video demonstrations.
+These works show that timesteps and return information to discriminate between latent states are very effective strategies to improve performance and sample-efficiency of \acrshort{drl} algorithms.